 You should always watch out for non-vegan ingredients, as each food establishment will differ and veganism is not a well-understood concept in Korea.

-For more information on food you can eat, check out my blog on 11 vegan dishes you can eat in South Korea!
+For more information on food you can eat, check out my blog on Is South Korean Food Vegan-Friendly?

-4. Zen Yourself at a Buddhist Temple Retreat
+5. Zen Yourself at a Korean Buddhist Temple Retreat

 Buddhism has played a major part in South Korea’s history and there are many temples scattered over the mountains.
 Many people who visit this beautiful country decide to stay at a Buddhist retreat, enabling them to experience the peace and tranquility that the stunning scenery offers.
 The food served at these temples is inherently vegan, which makes it a pretty safe place for vegans to stay!
 If you fancy a zen escape to experience the monastic life of Buddhism, then you can find out more at Korea’s official Templestay program.
 If the monastic life isn’t for you, then temple restaurants also exist, but are few and far between.